modulo-dm/modulo/Documentation/modulo-update.1.md

 This command updates any previously specified dependencies.
 Updates can consist of the following:

 * Cloning any dependencies that don't exist in the filesystem yet.
-* Performing a fetch on dependencies to get any new tags/branches/commits.
+* Performing a fetch on dependencies to get any new tags/branches/commits
-* Verifying that it's safe to check out the specified version.
+* Verifying that it's safe to check out the specified tag/branch/commit.
-* Checking out the specified version for each dependency.
+* Checking out the specified tag/branch/commit for each dependency.
-* Dependencies marked as unmanaged will simply perform a pull.

 ## OPTIONS

-* `--all`:
+* `-a, --all`:
 This will iterate through all dependencies and perform an update.

-* `<dependencyname>`:
+* <dependencyname>:
 Instructs Modulo to just perform an update on the specified dependency.
 See `map` for a list of dependencies.

+* `--nonzero:
+Returns a non-zero result if modulo actually cloned dependencies.
+This is useful for CI build systems.

+* `--host <host name>`:
+Checks for ability to connect to host name before continuing.
+This allows for developers to work off-line without being interrupted.

 * `--meh`:
 Update will perform a no-op if modulo isn't being used on this project.
 Useful for build system integration.